Exchange and Provost: History

-The Exchange was built from 1767–1771 by South Carolina's provincial government, and was used during the 18th century for a variety of civic functions, including as a custom house, public market, public meeting place, and jail.
+The Exchange was built from 1767 to 1771 by South Carolina's provincial government, and was used during the 18th century for a variety of civic functions, including as a custom house, public market, public meeting place, and jail.
 During the American Revolution, confiscated tea was stored here in 1774, and it is where South Carolina's revolutionary leadership councils were held.
 After the British captured the city in 1780, it was used as a barracks, and its basement was used as a military prison.
 In 2012, a study was completed of the building's use as a British prison during the Revolutionary War.
 Soon after taking control of Charleston in 1780, the British started housing prisoners in the Exchange, but not exclusively in the "dungeon".
 The investigation was able to document at least 120 prisoners held in the Exchange, but there were many more whose identities could not be discovered.
 The facility was not exclusively used for Colonial prisoners, and at least some British soldiers were held there too.